cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 * {{security-considerations}} discuss security implications for passive clients and deployments that involve passive clients.

+The design of MLS in {{!RFC9420}} implicitly requires all members to download and check a significant amount of cryptographic information, resulting in high latency and performance bottlenecks at new members seeking to join a large group.

-This draft defines two modifications to the main MLS protocol in {{!RFC9420}}.
+This document defines a modified MLS client for the protocol from {{!RFC9420}}

-First, it defines expandable paths in Section {{expandable-trees}} that allow retrieving and storing only the minimally required tree information to participate in an MLS group.
-An expandable tree can always be completed to a full MLS tree as described in Section {{committing-with-a-passive-client}}.

-Secondly, it defines receiver specific commits in Section {{receiver-specific-commits}}
-that reduce the data downloaded by clients for processing commits.
+that has logarithmic communication and computation complexity.

+This document does not change the structure of the MLS tree, or the contents of messages sent in the course of an MLS session.
+It only specifies the local state stored at light clients, and changes how each recipient downloads and checks group message.
+Furthermore, the changes only affect the component of MLS that manages, synchronizes, and authenticates public group state.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # MLS Groups with Passive Clients

-MLS groups with passive clients allow light clients to achieve linear computation and communication complexity by using expandable paths and receiver specific commits.
+MLS groups with passive clients allow light clients to achieve logarithmic computation and communication complexity by using expandable paths and partial commits.
 In turn, these clients can only commit after upgrading to full clients ({{committing-with-a-passive-client}}).

 ## Terminology
 This document introduces the following new concepts